malinovskymax/falling-ball/readme.md

 [Demo video on youtube](https://youtu.be/iaNiIlN-Ybo)

-It's a ball, that bounces accordingly to (almost) real-life physics, or parameters of your choise.
+It's a ball that bounces accordingly to (almost) real-life physics or parameters of your choise.

 The main parameter of the ball's bouncing is a speed conservation coefficient.